Opentrons/opentrons/api/docs/v2/new_advanced_running.rst

         # the contents of your previously written protocol go here

-Since a typical protocol only `defines` the ``run`` function but doesn't `call` it, this won't immediately cause the OT-2 to move.
+Since a typical protocol only `defines` the ``run`` function but doesn't `call` it, this won't immediately cause the robot to move.
 To begin the run, instantiate a :py:class:`.ProtocolContext` and pass it to the ``run`` function you just defined:

 .. code-block:: python